 If your facility doesn’t have its own internet connection, you will need to use a mobile broadband based network, either your devices normal 4G network, or by using a pre-paid data sim in a mobile broadband device.
 We recommend running a speed test on the device you plan on using, positioned exactly where you will have it on the day and at around the same time you will be performing on the day, to get a good idea of your expected speeds.
 Be aware that if you plan on having hundreds of spectators at your program on the day of the event, this will impact the 4G speeds at your facility.

 As long as you position your speakers correctly in your facility (see ‘Setting Up’), you won’t need to use any converters or adapters to get the routine audio into the camera.
-However, if you do want to get the best quality audio into your routine, we recommend the TC Helicon GO Guitar (not the Pro version), which will let you connect your music device to the smartphone for recording and simultaneously connect to speakers (via the headphone output).
+If you do want to use an audio adapter or converter, please ensure you test this prior to the event as we don’t provide support for these adapters and many might not work with our remote streaming system.

 In order to ensure judges have the best possible view of your routine and all of your athletes, we ask that you position your camera so that is has a view of the entire floor surface, from as close to centre as possible, and at a height between 1.5m and 1.8m from the ground.
 We understand that in some circumstances, it might be difficult for programs to fulfill all three of these requirements given the space available at your facility.